 Program Highlights

-- Two recently renovated emergency departments that combined see more than 125,000 patients per year
+- Two full-spectrum emergency departments that combined see 120,000 patients per year

-- Recently renovated simulation centre with two high-fidelity simulations per month, including “in situ” scenarios done in the trauma bay with multidisciplinary teams
+- Recently renovated simulation centre with two high fidelity simulations per month

-- Dedicated ultrasound blocks in R1 and R3
+- Dedicated POCUS block in R1 and radiology/ultrasound block in R3

-- Trauma Team Leader call opportunities for our residents throughout their five years of training
+- Trauma Team Leader call opportunities throughout your 5 years of training, not just while you’re on a Trauma rotation

-- Annual Island resident retreat: sailing in Tofino, camping on Rathtrevor beach, houseboating on Cowichan Lake, and hiking on Saltspring Island are just some of the things we have done!
+- Annual Island resident retreat: sailing in Tofino, camping on Rathtrevor beach, houseboating on Cowichan Lake, and staying at fancy “cottages” in Sooke or Parksville are just some of the things we have done!

 - Monthly resident family dinners